khamidou/khamidou.github.io/_posts/2016-06-08-three-things-learned-about-distributed-systems.markdown

 There's a lot of blog posts about scaling distributed systems to hundreds of thousands users, but not many are about the basics mistakes you'll make when trying to build one.

-In this post, I'll share three things I wish I had learned in college (instead of learning them the hard way 😁!).
+In this post, I'll share three things I wish I had learned in college (instead of the hard way 😁!).

 ## 1. Limits are everything

 I learned this pretty quickly: you can not expect an external service to always work.
-Even big companies like Google and Amazon have outages, and you have to build this into your service.
+Even big companies like Google and Amazon have outages, and you need to prepare for it.
+This means, setting timeouts when querying an API.

-Sometimes your requests to an external API will hang (set a timeout!).
-Other times an external webhook will DDoS you (set up throttling!).
-Always make sure your system can handle unexpected failures.
+This also works the other way around --- if you have an external API, limit the maximum number of requests per customers.
+Accidental DDoSes are a thing.

 ## 2. Forget about this fancy algorithm[^database]